Granigan/dungeongenerator/documents/implementation.md

 *Door placement took: 0ms.*

 ### Seal Deadends
+**BRUTEFORCE WARNING**
+Sealing deadends involves checking each square, and if it has three walls around it, changing it to a wall as well, and then restarting the process when a deadend (d) is found.

+Due to the silly implementation of this process, space requirement is minimal, but time requirement drastic.

+Time: O(n*d)

+Space: O(1)

 ```
 ████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████
 ██████████████████████████████████████████      ██    █    █    ████████████     █      █      ████   ██████   █            ████              ██████████████████████████████████████